What is Family Mediation?

 Family Mediation is available with Loretta “Lori” Gephart, M.A., a Licensed Psychologist, Mediator and Collaborative Coach who is available to help you and your family to face your current challenges.
 Lori is a member of the Academy of Professional Family Mediators.
 Call 724-759-7514 today to schedule or for more information.

-Appointments are available in our Wexford, Robinson Township and Pittsburgh offices.
+Appointments are available in our Wexford and Robinson Township offices.